Ahthe45th/ECOMMERCE/README.md

 - Customers can sign up and log in to view their orders.
 - Orders now have a workflow status (pending, processed, shipped, delivered, cancelled) editable in the admin panel.
+- Admins can bulk import products from a CSV or JSON file.

 ## Development